Can You Remain Friends with Your Ex-Spouse?

 When it comes to dealing with an ex-spouse following a divorce, honoring the terms and conditions of a divorce decree represents another strategy that aids in maintaining a decent relationship between the parties.
 If there is ever going to be a chance of being friends after a divorce is concluded, a key element associated with dealing with an ex-spouse is avoiding fights and conflicts related to the divorce decree.

 Arguably, nothing hampers the ability to coexist with your ex-spouse more successfully than going back to court because of some dispute or another after a final divorce decree has been entered in a case.
 Couples that head back and forth to the courthouse following the issuance of a divorce decree will not have anything like a friendship and may end up at permanent odds with one another.Your Legal Rights and an Experienced New Jersey Divorce Attorney

 If you are looking at a divorce, you can best protect your vital legal rights by being as proactive as possible to retain the services of an experienced, tenacious New Jersey divorce lawyer.
-You can schedule an initial consultation with a committed, capable divorce attorney by contacting the Law Offices of Peter Van Aulen at 201-845-7400.
-We can schedule an initial consultation with a New Jersey divorce attorney at your convenience.
-Our firm does not charge an attorney fee for an initial consultation and case evaluation.
+You can schedule a free initial consultation with a committed, capable divorce attorney by contacting the Law Offices of Peter Van Aulen at 201-845-7400.
+We can schedule a free initial consultation with a New Jersey divorce attorney at your convenience.